-The annual license is not a subscription: your account will not be automatically charged after a year.
+The annual license is not a subscription.
+We will not charge your account after a year.
 The plugin still works.
 Attachment reading stops working and you can’t access new updates anymore.

-You will also get an email from us, telling you the license has expired and with a 20% discount coupon, so you can renew your license at a cheaper rate.
+You will get an email from us, telling you the license has expired.
+The email comes with a 20% discount coupon, so you can renew your license at a cheaper rate.
 Whether you renew or not is up to you.
 You can keep using Relevanssi Premium without renewing for as long as you wish.

 Why does Relevanssi Premium cost as much as it does?

 Selling Relevanssi Premium is our business and main source of income: it keeps us afloat.
 That’s simple and something most people will agree with.

 There are people who question selling software licenses, or complain about the prices.
 You may have noticed there are sites that sell WordPress plugin and theme licenses.
 They offer access to many premium plugins and themes for a cheap price.
-That’s perfectly legal, thanks to the GPL licensing used in these plugins and themes.
+That’s legal, thanks to the GPL licensing used in these plugins and themes.
 Is it safe to use these sites?
-Maybe, but I would check all code downloaded from these sites for malware and trojans, and if you’re not capable of doing that, think twice whether you can trust the source or not.
+I would check all code downloaded from these sites for malware and trojans.
+If you’re not capable of doing that, think twice whether you can trust the source or not.

 Sometimes these sites justify their business by claiming WordPress plugins are too expensive.
 I can see that.
-Relevanssi pricing isn’t very flexible and I understand that what is cheap for someone may be too expensive for someone else.
+Relevanssi pricing isn’t very flexible.
+I understand that what is cheap for someone may be too expensive for someone else.
 Relevanssi Premium pricing is in the end driven by the cost of living in Finland – and that’s not cheap.